nwisn/FilmRank/README.md

 This method is asymptotically equivalent to the naive ordering -- in the limit where all audience sizes are large, they give the same results.
 However, when both large and small audiences are present, this method tends to favor scores from larger audiences, which is desirable.

 ### How can I get the algorithm?
-The algorithm exists as an R package, and can be installed directly from github using the following commands:
+The algorithm exists as an R package, and can be installed from [github](https://github.com/nwisn/LAGFFRank) by typing the following commands into R:

 `library(devtools)`

-`install_github("nwisn/LAGFFRank")`
+`install_github("nwisn/LAGFFRank", build_vignettes = TRUE)`

+An example use case can be found by typing:

+`vignette("LAGFFRank")`

 # References
 [[1](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.418.3908)] Kleinberg, J. M. (1999).
 Authoritative sources in a hyperlinked environment. *Journal of the ACM (JACM)*, 46(5), 604-632.